Computation offloading: Concept

-Hardware Acceleration
+Hardware acceleration

 Hardware offers greater possible performance for certain tasks when compared to software.
 The use of specialized hardware can perform functions faster than software processed on a CPU.
 Hardware has the benefit of customization which allows for dedicated technologies to be used for distinct functions.
 For example, a graphics processing unit (GPU), which consists of numerous low-performance cores, is more efficient at graphical computation than a CPU which features fewer, high power, cores.
 Hardware accelerators, however, are less versatile when compared to a CPU.

+Direct memory access

+A peripheral device can utilize direct memory access to read or write system memory, without involving CPU.
+A peripheral device can use direct memory access to offload certain workloads from CPU.
+While hardware acceleration is usually vendor-specific, direct memory access can be used by the class driver.

-Cloud Computing
+Cloud computing

-Cloud Computing refers to both the applications transported over the Internet and the hardware and software in the data centers that provide services; which include data storage and computing.
+Cloud computing refers to both the applications transported over the Internet and the hardware and software in the data centers that provide services; which include data storage and computing.
 This form of computing is reliant on high-speed internet access and infrastructure investment.
 Through network access, a computer can migrate part of its computing to the cloud.
 This process involves sending data to a network of data centers that have access to computing power needed for computation.

-Cluster Computing
+Cluster computing

-Cluster computing is a type of parallel processing system which combines interconnected stand-alone computers to work as a single computing resource.
+Computer cluster is a type of parallel processing system which combines interconnected stand-alone computers to work as a single computing resource.
 Clusters employ a parallel programming model which requires fast interconnection technologies to support high-bandwidth and low latency for communication between nodes.
 In a shared memory model, parallel processes have access to all memory as a global address space.
 Multiple processors have the ability to operate independently but they share the same memory, therefore, changes in memory by one processor are reflected on all other processors.